 A Foot or Body Massage

-Most commonly a foot massage has been proven to bring on labor.
+Did you know a foot massage can bring on labor?
 There are certain pressure points that can help bring on contractions.
 You can either go to an acupressure massage therapist or just have your significant other give you a massage.
-Even if it doesn’t bring on labor for you, at least you got a massage out of it!
+If it doesn’t bring on labor for you, at least you got a massage out of it!

 Acupuncture is similar to an acupressure massage, but used with needles.
 This method should only be performed by a professional.
 Acupuncture has been said to bring on contractions and help ripen the cervix for labor.
 If you’re not terrified of needles, it’s worth a try!

 Bouncing on an exercise ball

 Swimming is another good way for you to try to induce labor.
 Staying active towards the end of your pregnancy will move your baby down towards the pelvis and encourage dilation.
 At the very least, a good swim will help ease the pain on joints and muscles from pregnancy!